-We suggest that you first work through the tutorials in the Tutorials section.
+It is suggested that you first work through the tutorials in the Tutorials section.
 They are quick, informative, and the easiest way to become familiar with Wirecast.

-Wirecast provides a built-in tutorial environment that corresponds with the tutorials provided in Tutorials.
+Wirecast also provides a built-in tutorial environment that corresponds with the tutorials provided in Tutorials.
 The tutorials take about thirty minutes and provide a brief overview of how to set up a basic presentation and create your own broadcast.

-Next, we suggest that you read Appendix A: Making Great Presentations.
+It is also suggested that you read Making Great Broadcasts.
 This topic shows you how you can easily make changes in your setup and improves the quality of your presentations.